 The first filter is a washable pre-filter whose job description includes trapping large-ish airborne particles.
 These contaminants include lint, pet fur, and tiny bits of human hair and dead skin.
 Yes, humans shed, too!

 I don’t see any real benefit in the pre-filter being washable.
 I mean, the Levoit Vital 100 replacement filter (Vital 100-RF) includes a washable prefilter!
-Good news!
-The replacement filter is super affordable.
+Even better, the replacement filter of the Vital 100 is super affordable.
 But no one says you shouldn’t wash the prefilter.

 Then, the unit’s powerful motor pulls the semi-purified air moves across the True HEPA filter.
 Here, every large and small airborne particle the pre-filter may not have extracted gets captured.
 Pet dander, dust, pollen, mold spores, dust mites, bacteria — name it.